Dr Tina Joshi

 I am Editor-in-Chief of the Journal of Medical Microbiology, and sit on UKRI Grant Assessment Panels and International grant assessment panels.

 I am an internationally recognised expert in Anti-Microbial Resistance (AMR) and my knowledge exchange, enterprise and policy activities have contributed to help policymakers, diplomats, governments, NGOs and the wider public enhance their understanding of AntiMicrobial resistance.
-I am very passionate about public engagement and I regularly provide expert commentary in the areas of Infectious Diseases, microbial transmission and AMR in local, national and international media.
+I am passionate about public engagement and I regularly provide expert commentary in the areas of Infectious Diseases, microbial transmission and AMR in local, national and international media.

 Supervised research degrees